Kidney cancer research

 Another trial is comparing a combination of bevacizumab (Avastin) and everolimus with a combination of bevacizumab and interferon.
 The trial aims to see which of these 2 drug combinations is best for people with clear cell kidney cancer that has spread.
 You can find information about the bevacizumab and everolimus trial on our clinical trials database.

 The ZEBRA trial is comparing everolimus with a new cancer growth blocker called AZD2014.
 This new drug blocks more cancer cell signals than everolimus, and so researchers think it may work better for advanced kidney cancer.
+This trial has now closed and we are waiting for the results.

 A trial called RAPTOR is looking at everolimus for kidney cancer that has spread to other parts of the body.
 This trial is for people who have a particular type of renal cell cancer called papillary renal cell cancer.
 The aim of this trial is to find out if everolimus can help people with advanced papillary kidney cancer.
 There is another trial comparing everolimus and sunitinib for the most common type of kidney cancer (renal cell cancer) that has spread to other parts of the body.